metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 $at->sync_getBlocks( 'did...' );
 ```

-Get blocks from a given repo.
+Get data blocks from a given repo, by CID.
+For example, intermediate MST nodes, or records.
+Does not require auth;
+implemented by PDS.

 Expected parameters include